malmz/md407-vscode-template/Readme.md

 ## Usage

 Create a copy of the git repo from github by clicking `"Use this template"` and follow the guide there.
-Then clone your new repo localy.
+Then clone your new repo locally.

 Open the folder in Visual Studio Code, when prompted **install recommended extensions** and let Cmake-tools configure the workspace.

-In the status bar at the bottom of the editor, click `"No active kit"` and choose `"GCC md407 cross"`
+In the status bar at the bottom of the editor, click `"No active kit"` and choose your installed arm toolchain

-To build